cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 full forward security (without it, forward secrecy is only achieved against eavesdroppers which is insufficient for OPAQUE security).

+The output of the authentication phase is a session secret `session_key` and export key `export_key`.
+Applications can use `session_key` to derive additional keying material as needed.
 Key derivation and other details of the protocol are specified by the AKE scheme.
 We note that by the results in {{OPAQUE}}, KE2 and KE3 must authenticate credential_request and credential_response, respectively, for binding between the underlying OPRF protocol messages and the KE session.

 The rest of this section is outlined as follows: